les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 We tend to speak as if estimates are concrete and passive: “Given this story, what is the estimate?”

-Nous avons tendance à parler comme si les estimations étaient concrètes et à la voix passive : “Étant donné cette story, quelle est l’estimation ?”
+Nous avons tendance à parler comme si les estimations étaient concrètes et à la voix passive : “Étant donné que … cette story, quelle est l’estimation ?”

 But it’s not that simple: